Back to: ASP.NET Core Tutorials For Beginners and Professionals

 What is the Repository Design Pattern?

 The Employee Repository wraps all these operations (i.e., basic CRUD operations).
 The Employee Repository uses the Entity Framework Core DbContext and DbSet properties to perform the CRUD operations.
 As you can see, now the Employee repository has methods such as GetAll(), GetByID(), Insert(), Update(), and Delete().
 These methods will perform the Typical CRUD operations against the underlying database.
-The Employees Controller uses those methods of the Employee Repository to perform the required database operations.
+The Employees Controller uses the Employee Repository methods to perform the required database operations.

 What is a Repository?